wilzwert/my-lego-collection/README.md

 ### Backend

-Run tests in your docker container.
+Your can run tests (unit and integration) in your docker dev container :

 `cd back`